-- (a) The fiduciary net position was not projected to be available to make all projected future benefit payments and, therefore, blended discount rates of 3.96% for PERS, 4.13% for STRS, and 3.42% for HPRS were used.
-The blended discount rates represent the long-term expected rate of return for the funded benefit payments and a tax-exempt, high-quality municipal bond rate for the unfunded benefit payment. - (b) Based on the market value of assets. - (c) Total OPEB liability was determined by an actuarial valuation as of 12/31/18, and updated with roll-forward procedures to 12/31/19. - (d) Total OPEB liability was determined by an actuarial valuation as of 06/30/19, and updated with roll-forward procedures to 6/30/20. - (e) Total OPEB liability was determined by an actuarial valuation as of 12/31/18, and updated with roll-forward procedures to 12/31/19.
-Sources: State of Ohio Fiscal Year 2020 CAFR and retirement systems' CAFRs.
+(a) The fiduciary net position was not projected to be available to make all projected future benefit payments and, therefore, blended discount rates of 3.16% for PERS, 4.13% for STRS, and 3.42% for HPRS were used.
+The blended discount rates represent the long-term expected rate of return for the funded benefit payments and a tax-exempt, high-quality municipal bond rate for the unfunded benefit payment.

+- (b) Based on the market value of assets. - (c) Total OPEB liability was determined by an actuarial valuation as of 12/31/18, and updated with roll-forward procedures to 12/31/19. - (d) Total OPEB liability was determined by an actuarial valuation as of 06/30/19, and updated with roll-forward procedures to 6/30/20.
+Sources: State of Ohio Fiscal Year 2020 Comprehensive Annual Financial Report and retirement systems' Comprehensive Annual Financial Reports and annual reports.